Healing Substance Use Through a Trauma-Informed, IFS Lens

 Why This Isn’t Traditional 12-Step Therapy

-While 12-step programs can be a helpful support, our therapy model goes beyond behavior management.
+While 12-step programs can be a helpful support, our therapy model goes beyond behavior management and abstinence as a requirement to your work.
 We explore why a part of you might be using substances in the first place, what it’s protecting you from, and how to meet those needs in more sustainable ways.
+While this model is certainly helpful, there is a requirement to be able to turn internally and process your emotions, which requires a state of consciousness that will allow that.

 This approach is especially supportive for LGBTQ+ individuals, who may carry unique burdens of trauma, shame, or identity-based rejection.
 We provide a non-judgmental space that affirms all identities and experiences.